HOTEL BELALP - HOHBIEL

 Author´s Tip / Recommendation of the author

-Enjoy the view of the Great Aletsch Glacier from the Aletschbord.
+Enjoy the view of the Great Aletsch Glacier at Aletschbord.

 Safety guidelines

-Especially in autumn, you should also be aware that leaves lying on the ground can hide bumps, roots, stones or holes in the path.
-After storms, trees can still fall over or branches can fall down.
-Particularly in bad weather conditions, muddy and slippery passages can occur on near-natural paths.
-You have to expect this kind of path obstruction when you go on a hike.
+Especially in autumn, pay attention that fallen leaves on the ground can hide unevenness, roots, stones or holes in the path.
+After storms, trees may still fall or branches may drop afterwards.
+Especially under adverse weather conditions, natural paths can have muddy and slippery sections.
+You must expect such path impairments when undertaking a hike.

 Nearby